 and her operatic debut in August 2012 as Susanna in Le Nozze di Figaro with Aria Alba.
 Nina has since been asked to join Aria Alba as a regular soloist: she performed the role of Belinda (Dido and Aeneas) with the company in 2013 and will appear as The Queen of the Night (Die Zauberflöte) at the Edinburgh Fringe this August (2014).

-Nina will reprise the role of Susanna with a new professional company, VoiceArc, in November 2014 and is already booked to sing Zerbinetta (Ariadne aus Naxos) and Fiordiligi (Cosi fan Tutte) in 2015 with the same company.
+Nina will reprise the role of Susanna with a new professional company, VoiceArc, in March, 2015 and is already booked to sing Zerbinetta (Ariadne aus Naxos) and Fiordiligi (Cosi fan Tutte) with the same company.

 Nina has also participated in the following short courses: the Co-Opera Co Easter Development Programme , (Jan-Apr 2013) the National Opera Studio Opera intensive Course (August 2013) and the New London Opera Players Performance and Communication course (March 2014)